gdbroman/broman.blog/_posts/2020/2020-11-13-express-your-self.md

 These are the choices we have.

-Everyone are capable of hiding, but to be - unapologetically - only you can do.
+Everyone is capable of hiding, but to be - unapologetically - only you can do.